 The Optomap Retinal Exam

-Under normal circumstances, dilation drops might not be necessary, but your eye care practioner will decide if your pupils need to be dilated depending on your conditions.
+Under normal circumstances, dilation drops might not be necessary, but your eye care practitioner will decide if your pupils need to be dilated depending on your conditions.
 The capture takes less than a second.
 Images are available immediately for review.
 You can see your own retina.
-You see exactly what your eye care practioner sees - even in a 3D animation.
+You see exactly what your eye care practitioner sees – even in a 3D animation.

 Early signs of disease can be present in the periphery of your retina and remain undetected for a long time when using traditional methods.